Model Predictive Mean Field Games for Controlling Multi-Agent Systems: Review of Mean Field Game

-When deriving the HJB equation, the density function $ \rho (x, t) $ was given as a known function.
-However, the actual population density is determined by each robot moving according to the optimal input.
-The time evolution of this density distribution is called the \emph{Fokker-Planck equation (FP equation)}.

-Assume that each robot input $ u_i (t) $ is given as a known function $ u (x, t) $ of the position and time.
-In addition, the probability density function of all robots at the initial time is equally defined as $ \rho ^ 0 (x) $ in the limit of $ N \to \infty $ in Eq.~\eqref{eq:density}.
-Then, the FP equation representing the time evolution of the robots' density distribution $ \rho (x, t) $ is written as follows\cite{Gardiner2009Stochastic}:
+Next, the time evolution of the population density is described by the FP equation~\cite{Gardiner2009Stochastic}.
+Assume that the control input is given as a known function $ u (\rmx, t) $.
+In addition, the initial state of all agents $x_i^0$ is a random variable that follows a predefined probability density function $\rho^0$.
+Then, in the limit of $ N \to \infty $, the FP equation representing the time evolution of the density distribution $ \rho(\rmx, t) $ is written as follows:

-The FP equation is forwardly solvable using the initial condition \eqref{eq:FP_initial_cond}: If the density function $ \rho (x, t) $ at a certain time is known as a function of state and its derivatives are also calculated, then $ \rho (x, t) $ can be calculated in the forward time direction using discrete time approximation of Eq.~\eqref{eq:FP}.